 - Make a step-by-step implementation plan.
 We at Surf usually start by prioritizing and focusing on the key features of the project and then, as the development progresses, move on with app extension and perfecting the details.

 - Provide for eventual changes in business processes after launch.
 When entering the market, various nuances may emerge, and fears about certain risks may be justified.
-It’s crucial to take them into account at the planning stage to avoid hurdles in the future.
+It’s crucial to take them into account at the planning prod to avoid hurdles in the future.
 For example, many countries prohibit the delivery of drugs by courier, but there is a chance that it will soon be allowed.
 If you are developing an online pharmacy application, you’d better take possible perspectives into account and consider this in the architecture.